catinprogress/SOFT3202/A1/A1_TestCases.md

 - Expectation: Correct contributor rankings downloaded in JSON formatted file.
 ## T20 Scenario: Export contributor rankings for valid repository with no contributors in JSON format
 - Expectation: Error message: No contributions found
-## T21 Scenario: Export contributor rankings for valid organisation with multiple contributors in JSON format
+## T21 Scenario: Export contributor rankings for valid organisation with no contributors in JSON format
 - Expectation: Error message: No contributions found

 ## T23 Scenario: Attempt to access unauthorised private organisation